 In this edition:

-- Ditch the itch
+- Soothe the itching

-- Turn your $1 donation into $7 for research
+- Turn your $1 donation into $7 for research this tax time

 With just one round of treatment, researchers from MCRI have collaborated to knock out two skin diseases in the entire population (26,000+) of Choiseul Province of the Solomon Islands.
 And their work is now a finalist for the $10 million Macquarie 50th Anniversary Award that recognises research targeting social need.